department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is [NAME] and [NOTETAKER NAME] is taking notes.
+My name is [Jessica/Angela] and [NOTETAKER NAME] is taking notes.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

-Today we're going to talk about application for the Program of Comprehensive Assistance for Family Caregivers.
+Today we're going to talk about application for the **Program of Comprehensive Assistance for Family Caregivers**.

 Before we start, I have a few things that I want to go over with you: